CESSProject/doc-v2/ref/storage/README.md

 Beyond technical storage security, the blockchain layer provides verifiable data ownership, usage rights, and access control, enabling a data rights protection model that prevents unauthorized redistribution and ensures that data contributors retain full control of their digital assets.

+## Ecosystem Vision

+Through its decentralized data infrastructure, CESS aims to enable commercial-grade data storage suitable for enterprise, AI, and large-scale industrial applications.
+The platform mitigates risks of data leakage, tampering, and censorship while fostering an open, transparent, and equitable data economy.
+By redefining data storage as a shared, co-constructed ecosystem, CESS establishes a secure foundation for global data circulation and monetization.

 <!--
 - [Identification](identification.md)
 - [Consistency Guarantee](consensus-security.md)